A. C. Crowder

-Arthur Campbell Crowder, Sr. (July 16, 1868 - September 15, 1936) was the mayor of Jackson, Mississippi, from 1909 to 1913.
+Arthur Campbell Crowder, Sr. (July 16, 1868 – September 15, 1936) was the mayor of Jackson, Mississippi, from 1909 to 1913.

 Early life

 Arthur Campbell Crowder was born on July 16, 1868, in Fluvanna County, Virginia, to John Meredith and Mary Boardman (Jones) Crowder.
 He was one of two sons.
 While an infant, his family moved to Huntsville, Alabama, where his father worked in the real estate and insurance business and operated a sawmill.
 His family moved to Birmingham, Alabama, in 1886.
 Crowder went to private schools.
-In 1889, he graduated from the Agricultural and Mechanical College at Alabama (now known as Auburn University), where he was affiliated with the Kappa Alpha fraternity.
+In 1889, he graduated from the Agricultural and Mechanical College at Alabama (now known as Auburn University), where he was affiliated with the fraternity Kappa Alpha Order.
 After graduating, he entered the insurance business.

 Political career

 In 1898, Crowder moved to Jackson, Mississippi.
 He also served in many official positions there, including one term as alderman and two terms as president of the Cotton States Baseball League.
 He also served two terms as mayor of the city, from 1909 to 1913.
 He was the final mayor of Jackson in the aldermanic form of government.
 He was a Democrat.
 He returned to Birmingham in 1916.